artisan-roaster-scope/artisan/wiki/HowToBuildArtisan.md

 1. [Create](https://ci.appveyor.com/signup) an account on AppVeyor.
 There are multiple ways to create an account, it is recommended to select the plan "FREE - for open-source projects" then click the GitHub button.
 A confirmation window will open.
 Click **Authorize AppVeyor**.
 1. Click **NEW PROJECT**.
 On the next page click **Authorize GitHub** under "Authorize as OAuth App".
 Click **Authorize AppVeyor** in the confirmation page that opens.
 1. Appveyor should now ask "Select repository for your new project".
 Click on the repository created earlier by the fork.
+1. To publish the build files to the GitHub releases page requires generating a GitHub personal access token and storing it in the Appveyor project's environment.
+[Generate a new token](https://github.com/settings/tokens) with minimally **repo:status**, **repo_deployment** and **public_repo** permissions.
+Copy the token.
+Go now to [Appveyor projects](https://ci.appveyor.com/projects), click on the project, then click **Settings** followed by **Environment**.
+Under "Environment Variables" click **Add Variable**.
+Set the **name** field to "GITHUB_TOKEN" and paste the token into the **value** field.
+Scroll to the bottom of the page and click **Save**.
 1. This completes the setup required to build installation packages on AppVeyor.

 #### Start a CI Build.
 Make a commit to your GitHub repository.
-If working ina locl clone do not forget to push the commit.
+If working in a local clone do not forget to push the commit.
 This will trigger the GitHub actions listed above including starting the CI build.

 If you encounter this message on AppVeyor: *"There was an error while trying to complete the current operation.
 Please contact AppVeyor support."* you must send an email to support@appveyor.com asking to have your account enabled.